PaulGuo5/React-demo/README.md

 ### ← 5.
 What kind of application did you make?

 I make an application of a simple message box.
 Firstly, I use the [React demo](https://glitch.com/~create-react-app-sample) to build the React configuration.
 And learn how to configure React environment.
-In general,
+In general, I create the message box learning from the [demo](https://codepen.io/anon/pen/moebYQ) and get to know how to use the "State" in practice.
+For the message box part, we can input message in the textarea and output by "submit" button to print the message in the screen.
+At the same time, use the submit time as key of each message and it will be printed in the screen as well.
+Secondly, I build a si